The Clear Edge

 Week 8-11: Build and Test (Parallel to Old System)

-Critical decision: build a new stack parallel to the old system, not replace-then-pray.
+Critical decision: build a new stack in parallel to the old system, not replace-then-pray.

 The parallel approach:

-Week 8: Set up new infrastructure (servers, databases, integrations)
+Week 8: set up the new infrastructure (servers, databases, integrations).

-Zero customer impact.
-The old system continued running.
-The new system is receiving no live traffic yet.
+The old system kept running with zero customer impact, and the new system received no live traffic yet.

-Ran both old and new payment systems simultaneously.
-The new system processed 10% of transactions (low-risk test).
-The old system handled 90%.
-Monitored for discrepancies.
+Both payment systems ran at the same time.
+The new system processed 10% of transactions as a low-risk test, and the old system handled 90% while the team monitored for discrepancies.

-New customers entered the new automated system.
-Existing customers remained on the old manual flow.
-Zero manual intervention required for new onboarding.
-15 hours weekly freed immediately.
+New customers entered the new automated flow, while existing customers stayed on the old manual flow.
+New onboarding required no manual intervention and freed 15 hours/week immediately.

-Week 10 results: 42 new customers onboarded with zero issues.
-Zero manual hours.
-The old system required 18 hours that week for existing customer issues.
+Week 10 results: 42 new customers onboarded with zero issues and zero manual hours, while the old system still required 18 hours that week for existing customer issues.

-Simulated $200K monthly load on new system (2x current).
-Stress-tested every component.
-Monitored for breaks, slow responses, failures.
+The team simulated a $200K/month load on the new system (2x current), stress-tested every component, and watched for breaks, slow responses, and failures.

-Week 11 results: New system handled 2x load with zero issues.
-Response times stayed fast.
-No breaks.
-No manual intervention needed.
-Infrastructure validated for scale.
+Week 11 results: the new system handled 2x load with zero issues.
+Response times stayed fast, there were no breaks, no manual intervention was needed, and the infrastructure was validated for scale.

 Week 12-14: Customer Migration (Careful Transition)